 Dr. William E. Brown serves as Chancellor following a decade as President of Cedarville University from 2003–2013.
-He continues to representing the University through speaking engagements and developing friends and partners for Cedarville.
+He continues to represent the University through speaking engagements and developing friends and partners for Cedarville.

 Dr. Brown came to the University following a presidency at Bryan College in Dayton, Tennessee.
 He is a graduate of the University of South Florida, and he received his Th.M. in theology and Ph.D. in biblical studies from Dallas Theological Seminary.
 He is also the author of three books on worldview, and he developed a worldview media curriculum called re:View.

 Dr. Brown articulated Cedarville’s mission as “a Christ-centered learning community equipping students for lifelong leadership and service through an education marked by excellence and grounded in biblical truth.”
 His chapel themes regularly explored how to center your heart, mind and life on Christ.